Dominique Marie Varlet: Consecration of other bishops

 In 1723, Varlet became an appellant against the papal bull Unigenitus and allied himself with Dutch clergy who also refused to affirm the bull.
-Beginning in 1724, Varlet consecrated, against the orders of the pope, a succession of priests as Archbishop of Utrecht.
+Beginning in 1724, Varlet consecrated, against the orders of the Pope, a succession of priests as Archbishop of Utrecht.

 In the first instance of this, Pope Innocent XIII and his successor Benedict XIII had refused to confirm the election of canon Cornelius van Steenoven, who was elected archbishop by the Cathedral Chapter of Utrecht but was suspected of Jansenism.
-The Chapter of Utrecht had obtained an opinion from Zeger Bernhard van Espen and two other doctors at Louvain, noting that they had the right, in special circumstances, to elect their archbishop and have him consecrated without the consent of the pope, and that, in the case of necessity, one bishop alone might consecrate another.
+The Chapter of Utrecht had obtained an opinion from Zeger Bernhard van Espen and two other doctors at Louvain, noting that they had the right, in special circumstances, to elect their archbishop and have him consecrated without the consent of the Pope, and that, in the case of necessity, one bishop alone might consecrate another.
 Nineteen doctors of the theological faculties at Paris, Nantes, Rheims and Padua approved of this opinion.
 Varlet consented to consecrate van Steenoven as seventh Archbishop of Utrecht and did so on October 15, 1724, in the private chapel of the place where Varlet was staying in Amsterdam.

 Archbishop Steenoven died in 1725, within six months of his consecration, and the Chapter of Utrecht asked Varlet to consecrate the successor they had elected.
 On September 30, 1725, in the Church of St. James and St. Augustine in The Hague, Varlet consecrated Cornelius Johannes Barchman Wuytiers as the eighth Archbishop of Utrecht.

 Archbishop Barchman Wuytiers died in 1733, and the Chapter of Utrecht again appealed to Varlet to consecrate the successor they had elected.
 On October 28, 1734, Varlet consecrated Theodorus van der Croon as ninth Archbishop of Utrecht.

 Archbishop van der Croon died in 1739, and the Chapter of Utrecht appealed to Varlet again to consecrate the successor they had elected.
 On October 18, 1739, Varlet consecrated Petrus Johannes Meindaerts as tenth Archbishop of Utrecht.
+Meindaerts is the last bishop consecrated by Varlet.
+Meindaerts then consecrated other bishops, such that all later Old Catholic bishops derive their apostolic succession from him.

 Varlet was excommunicated as a schismatic, along with the elected archbishops consecrated by him, as well as their followers.
-This act is often identified as the source of the Old Catholic Church, formulated later in the 19th century.
+This act is often identified by historians as the source of the Old Catholic Church, formulated later in the 19th century.
 The Dutch diocese, headed by Varlet's ordained bishops, collected many opponents to Unigenitus.